hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 ### Advanced Bootstrap Options

-The following configuration items may be added to the [global `proxy-defaults` configuration entry](#TODO) or overridden directly in the `proxy.config` field of a [proxy service definition](/docs/connect/proxies.html#proxy-service-definitions) or [`sidecar_service`](/docs/connect/proxies/sidecar-service.html) block.
+Users may add the following configuration items to the [global `proxy-defaults` configuration entry](#TODO) or override them directly in the `proxy.config` field of a [proxy service definition](/docs/connect/proxies.html#proxy-service-definitions) or [`sidecar_service`](/docs/connect/proxies/sidecar-service.html) block.